gyanu765git/CeleryDjango/README.md

         app.autodiscover_tasks()

-4. Paste below block of code in __init__.py file of project.
+4. Add the following code to the __init__.py file of the project.

         from .celery import app as celery_app
         __all__ = ('celery_app',)

-5. Create tasks.py file in project folder( you can create it in any app) and create task using @shared_task decorator.
+5. Create tasks.py file in the project folder (you can create it in any app) and define a task using @shared_taskdecorator.

         from celery import shared_task
         from django.core.mail import send_mail